Eckertjeff/WinsSync/README.md

 1) Enable fetching of the html page in-program using the HttpClient class.

-2) Calendar sync support, to upload the schedule to an online calendar service. --- Added!
+2) Calendar sync support, to upload the schedule to an online calendar service. --- Implemented!

 3) Automation, to have the program run weekly to fetch new schedule updates.